aleballia/portfolio-anonymised/portfolio-app/src/content/case-studies/frictionless-futures.md

 ---

-## Challenge
+## The Backstory

 PwC set out to create an immersive innovation centre to showcase the future of **frictionless retail**.
 Housed in the Manchester office, the space needed to translate advanced technologies, like computer vision and real-time AI analytics, into something that clients could physically walk through and experience.

 Working in partnership with leading tech providers such as **Microsoft** and **AiFi**, the goal was to demonstrate how emerging technologies could unlock real commercial value in retail and beyond.
 We had just **two months** to:

-- Create a memorable name and a unique brand identity that could live alongside the main PwC brand.
+- Create a **memorable name** and a **unique brand identity** that could live alongside the main PwC brand.
-- Develop interactive demos that would bring the technology to life and demonstrate its commercial value.
+- Develop **interactive demos** that would bring the technology to life and demonstrate **its commercial value**.
-- Deliver an experience that would engage senior stakeholders across a variety of sectors.
+- Deliver an experience that would engage **senior stakeholders** across a variety of sectors.
-- Liaise with multiple stakeholders from different departments to ensure alignment and a cohesive experience.
+- Liaise with multiple stakeholders from different departments to **ensure alignment and a cohesive experience**.

 ---